-You’re thinking about getting a pet?
 You’ll be bringing someone into your home who will impact everything in your life, your eating and sleeping patterns, your décor, your relationships….
 It’s like getting married or having a baby.
 The big difference is that another human doesn’t depend on you for his lifetime, and you can reach compromises with another human.

 If you’re prepared for a pet, you will remember this decision as the best one you ever made.
 So let’s get ready!